-Jain et al.~\cite{Jain_JKK+2011_PowerUniqueQuantum} took another approach that shows how to reduce $\poly(n)$ witnesses to one.
+Jain et al.~\cite{Jain_JKK+2011_PowerUniqueQuantum} took another approach that shows how to reduce $\cpoly(n)$ witnesses to one, yielding $\mathsf{FewQMA} \subseteq \Ptime^{\UQMA}$.
 The idea is that, at least classically, we can achieve this by simply asking the prover to provide a list of all $\poly(n)$ accepting witnesses, sorted in some canonical (e.g. lexicographical) order.
-In the quantum case,~\cite{Jain_JKK+2011_PowerUniqueQuantum} noticed that such a ``canonical order'' can be imitated by asking the prover to provide a state in the $t$-fold alternating subspace for the accepting witnesses.
+In the quantum case,~\cite{Jain_JKK+2011_PowerUniqueQuantum} notice that a ``canonical order'' can be imitated by asking the prover to provide a state in the $t$-fold alternating subspace\footnote{This is the counterpart of the symmetric subspace, which has countless applications in quantum computing \cite{Harrow_Har2013_ChurchSymmetricSubspace}.} for the accepting witnesses.
 When $t$ is taken to be the dimension of accepting witnesses, this subspace has dimension one.
 Since the alternating subspace can be efficiently tested, this approach evades the need for knowing a basis for the accepting witnesses.
-However, their strategy requires a witnesses which scales with the number of accepting witnesses and thus restricts their algorithm to the case when there are at most $\poly(n)$ orthogonal accepting witnesses.
-In fact, their strategy is a black-box transformation and thus cannot resolve $\UQMA$ vs $\QMA$ due to our oracle separation result in this section.
+However, their strategy requires a witnesses which scales with the number of accepting witnesses and thus restricts their algorithm to the case when there are at most $\cpoly(n)$ orthogonal accepting witnesses.
+In fact, their strategy is a black-box transformation and thus cannot resolve the relationship between $\UQMA$ and $\QMA$ due to our oracle separation result in this section.

-We next discuss the plausibility that $\UQMA \neq \QMA$ from a more physical point of view.
-As mentioned in the introduction, there is an alternative and more physical motivation to study this question: it highlights the role of ground space degeneracy and spectral gap with respect to the complexity of local Hamiltonians.
-In particular, as shown in~\cite[Lemma 49]{Aharonov_ABBS2022_PursuitUniquenessExtending}, $\UQMA \neq \QMA$ is equivalent (under randomized reductions) to the statement that the local Hamiltonian problem with an inverse-polynomial spectral gap promise is strictly easier than general local Hamiltonians (this holds even when we restrict the Hamiltonians to be 1D, due to~\cite{AGIK09}).
+One can also think about $\UQMA$ from a more physical point of view by the relationship between the existence of a unique witness and inverse polynomial spectral gap.
+More precisely, as shown in~\cite[Lemma 49]{Aharonov_ABBS2022_PursuitUniquenessExtending}, the non-equivalence of $\UQMA$ and $\QMA$ (under quantum reductions) implies that the local Hamiltonian problem with an inverse polynomial spectral gap promise is \emph{strictly easier} than general local Hamiltonians (this holds even when we restrict the Hamiltonians to be 1D, due to~\cite{AGIK09}).